 \section{More Visual Results}

-We encourage readers to directly watch the \textbf{videos} provided in the project page, as they best demonstrate the temporal and spatial behaviors of our method.
+We encourage readers to directly watch the \textbf{videos} provided in the supplementary materials, as they best demonstrate the temporal and spatial behaviors of our method.
 For completeness, we also include a few representative visual examples below (Fig. \ref{fig:supp_time} to Fig. \ref{fig:supp_edit}) as a preview.